Garnacha is the third most planted red grape variety in Spain (after Tempranillo and Bobal).

 In Italy, Grenache is most commonly found in Sardinia under the name Cannonau.

 The DOC wine "Cannonau di Sardegna" must contain at least 90% local Cannonau.

 Grenache is one of the world's most widely planted red grapes, but planting in the New World has been limited apart from some strongholds in Australia and USA (California).

 Grenache is one of the most widely planted red wine grapes in the world.

-Grenache is said to originate from Aragon in Spain, but recent DNA analysis indicates that Grenache is native to Sardinia in Italy.
+However, recent DNA analysis indicates that Grenache is native to Sardinia.